-HIST 1130 African American History 3 credits This course will examine the major concepts/events, and their interconnections, that shaped African American History (within US History itself) and analyze their impact on African American society today.
+HIST 1130 African American History 3 credits

+This course will examine the major concepts/events, and their interconnections, that shaped African American History (within US History itself) and analyze their impact on African American society today.
 African American History is a course studying the experiences, lives, and contributions of African Americans in American history from European arrival in the Americas to the present.

-HIST 1140 American Women's History 3 credits
+HIST 1140 American Women's History 3 credit.
 American Women's History is a survey course studying the experiences, lives, and contributions of women in American history from the colonial period to the present.
 This course traces the changing roles of women throughout history as well as their experiences on racial, ethnic, class, and political basis.
 The problems and solutions women have faced, along with their many achievements, are discussed with an emphasis on understanding the important roles women have played in American history.

-HIST 1151 Introduction to Western 3 credits Civilization I
+HIST 1151 World History I 3 credits